RAJSHUKLA9797/KoinX/README.md

 ## Description

-The backend portal for an Koinx assignment.
+The backend portal for an KoinX assignment.

 ## Table of Contents